In all my years living in Colorado and later visiting the state, I had only been to the San Juans once.

 I couldn’t resist scrambling around the edge of the mountain, then snapping a picture looking down the north face.
 That pic still makes my palms get sweaty.

 Hiking down, we did hear a couple of very distant rumbles of thunder far to the east – a gentle reminder that the perils of weather above treeline are never very far away.
 I admit that we dodged one there, though it didn’t seem that there was anything serious close by.

 But the weather was kind to us in other ways.
 The cloud cover stayed with us the entire night, holding in the heat that escaped into space the night before.
-So that, plus a few adjustments in what I wore to sleep, gave me an amazing night of sleep.
+So that, plus a few adjustments in what I wore to bed, gave me an amazing night of sleep.
 The next morning, we were amused by the habits of local deer, which were rooting around and licking the ground where we’d stepped out in the middle of the night to whiz.
 I guess they like the salt, and I’ve heard mountain goats will do the same thing.

 The hike out was a breeze, even with fully loaded packs.
 I admit to being tempted to hitchhike out, as plenty of people in four-wheel drives rolled past us as we ambled down the hill.
 But given the day – the weather was spectacular – the time spent hiking down was a nice way to decompress and think about the trip.
 My introduction complete, I knew that this wouldn’t be the last time I’d be in the San Juans.
 You could spend a lifetime trying to climb all its peaks and explore its valleys, which in my estimation would be time well spent.